MicrosoftDocs/azure-media-services/media-services/latest/stream-live-tutorial-with-api.md

 ## Watch the event

 Run the code.
-This will output streaming URLs that you can use to watch your live event.
+Use the output streaming URLs to watch your live event.
 Copy the streaming locator URL.
 You can use a media player of your choice.
 You can use the [Media Player demo site](https://ampdemo.azureedge.net/) to test your stream.
 Enter the URL into the URL field and select **Update player**.

-## Monitoring Live Events using Event Grid and Event Hub
+## Monitoring Live Events using Event Grid and Event Hubs

-The sample project can use Event Grid and Event Hub to monitor the Live Event.
+The sample project can use Event Grid and Event Hubs to monitor the Live Event.
 You can set up and use Event Grid using the following

 To enable monitoring:

-1. Use the Azure Portal to create Event Hub Namespace and an Event Hub
+1. Use the Azure portal to create Event Hubs Namespace and an Event Hubs
-    1. Search for “Event Hub” using the text box at the top of the Azure Portal.
+    1. Search for “Event Hubs” using the text box at the top of the Azure portal.
-    1. Select **Event Hub** from the list, then follow the instructions to create an Event Hub Namespace.
+    1. Select **Event Hub** from the list, then follow the instructions to create an Event Hubs Namespace.
-    1. Navigate to the Event Hub Namespace resource.
+    1. Navigate to the Event Hubs Namespace resource.
     1. Select **Event Hubs** from the **Entities** section of the portal menu.
-    1. Create an Event Hub in the Event Hub namespace.
+    1. Create an Event Hubs in the Event Hubs namespace.
-    1. Navigate to the Event Hub resource.
+    1. Navigate to the Event Hubs resource.
     1. Select **Access control** then **Add**, then **Add role assignment**.
-    1. Select the **Azure Event Hubs Data Receiver** then grant this access to yourself.
+    1. Select the **Azure Event Hubs Data Receiver** then grant the access to yourself.
     1. Select **Access control** then **Add**, then **Add role assignment**.
-    1. Select the **Azure Event Hubs Data Sender** then grant this to the Managed Identity created for the Media Services account.
+    1. Select the **Azure Event Hubs Data Sender** then grant it to the Managed Identity created for the Media Services account.
-1. Use the Azure Portal to create an Azure Storage account.
+1. Use the Azure portal to create an Azure Storage account.
     1. After creating the storage account, navigate to the Storage Account resource.
     1. Select **Access control** then **Add**, then **Add role assignment**.
     1. Select the **Storage Blob Data Contributor** then grant this access to yourself.